 Sometimes, in their zeal and vulnerability to adopt a baby, hopeful parents will rush through the process and forget that expectant parents are people too, with their own set of rights and responsibilities.
 And one of those rights include changing their mind and parenting.
 That can happen with an agency too, of course, but they have specialists who can help you process your loss and move on.

-And we haven’t even gotten to the topic of adoption advertising and the legal restrictions around it in certain states, which are other issue you need to consider if you’re planning on going it alone.
+And we haven’t even gotten to the topic of adoption advertising and the legal restrictions around it in certain states, which is another issue you need to consider if you’re planning on going it alone.

 If you find the self-matching process too overwhelming or your desire to have a baby is clouding your judgement, forcing you to make silly or costly mistakes, you might want to consider hiring an adoption consultant.
 They can guide you through the process step by step and explain all of the ins and outs.